kokosanki/Pig-game/README.md

 #Pig-game
-"Pig-game" is a game that I wrote to practise Javascript.
+"Pig-game" is a simple game that I wrote to practise Javascript.

 ##Technologies:
 * HTML